Which Of The Following Studies Would Need Irb Approval

 3. IRB Review and Feedback:

-• The IRB will review your application to ensure that it meets ethical guidelines and regulations.
+• The IRB will review your application to check that it meets ethical guidelines and regulations.

 • The IRB may request revisions to your research protocol or informed consent documents to address any concerns or deficiencies.